FKLC/WhatsAppToDiscord/README.md

 - `start <number with country code or name>`: Starts a new conversation
 - `list`: Lists existing chats
 - `list <chat name to search>`: Finds chats starting with the provided argument
-- `addToWhitelist <channel name>`: Adds conversations to the whitelist
+- `addToWhitelist <channel name>`: Adds specified conversation to the whitelist
-- `removeFromWhitelist <channel name>`: Adds conversation from the whitelist
+- `removeFromWhitelist <channel name>`: Removes specified conversation from the whitelist
 - `listWhitelist`: Lists all whitelisted conversations

 ---